quinfer/book/README.md

-Welcome!
+# Rethinking Econometrics for the digital age

-A book for teaching econometrics for the computer age.
+This book is a collections of modern techniques and principles that are reframing how teaching econometrics for the computer age.
+With the advance in computation, and the credibility crisis in business school output in research journal, it is time for an econometric rethink.